 Let me give an example of a filter which many of us apply to our understanding of the Bible.
 We look at the New Testament as one book written to the church and the Old Testament as a separate book written to the Jews.
 This understanding hinders us from having a coherent view of scripture and the nature of God while relegating three quarters of the Bible to irrelevant ancient history.

 I would like to invite you to join me on a “thought experiment” throughout this study.
 The experiment goes like this.
 Instead of dividing the Bible into old and new testaments, let us separate the scriptures differently.
 Section one would be defined as Genesis chapters 1-11.
-Section two would begin with the call of Abram in chapter twelve and continue on through the rest of the Bible.
-As we begin this experiment, we will look at the first section as God’s original design followed by the cause of evil, pain, and suffering in the world.
+Section two will begin with the call of Abram toward the end of chapter eleven continuing on through the rest of the Bible.
+As we begin this experiment, we will look at the first section as God’s original design followed by the cause of evil, pain and suffering in the world.
 Section two will begin the long and often complex path of reconciling all things back to himself.

 I hope you are intrigued, please stay with me.
 You might be surprised at what we discover.